City of Plymouth, MN

 - Only run the dishwasher when it’s full

-- Use water-efficient appliances (look for the WaterSense label and learn about the Water Efficiency Rebate Program)
+- Use water-efficient appliances (look for the WaterSense label)

 - Use water-friendly landscaping, such as native plants